 CHARLIE H. CAMPBELL

-Charlie Campbell is an author, Christian apologist, and the Founder of the ABR Apologetics Ministry (AlwaysBeReady.com).
-Since founding ABR in 2005, he has been invited to speak at hundreds of churches on a wide variety of topics related to the defense of the Christian faith.
-Prior to committing full-time to ABR, Charlie was an instructor at the Calvary Chapel Bible College (in Murrieta, California) and the Director of The School of Discipleship & Ministry (in Vista, California)—where he taught courses on apologetics, world religions and cults, systematic theology, eschatology, church history, hermeneutics, and evangelism (1997-2005).
-His books and DVDs have been endorsed by Charles Colson, Norman Geisler, Ed Hindson, Chuck Smith, Nancy DeMoss, and others.
-He resides in San Diego, California with his wife Anastasia and their five kids.
-They like Mexican food, surfing, and snowboarding.
+is an ordained pastor (with Calvary Chapel), author, and founder of the ABR Apologetics Ministry (AlwaysBeReady.com).
+Since founding ABR in 2005, he has spoken at hundreds of churches on a wide variety of topics related to the defense of the Christian faith.
+Prior to ABR, Charlie was an instructor at Calvary Chapel Bible College (Murrieta, CA) and the Director of The School of Ministry at Calvary Vista, his home church—where he taught courses on apologetics, world religions and cults, systematic theology, eschatology, church history, hermeneutics, and evangelism (1997–2005).
+His books have been endorsed by Norman Geisler, Charles Colson, Chuck Smith, Ed Hindson, Nancy DeMoss, and others.
+He resides in sunny San Diego, California, where he grew up, with his wife Anastasia and their five kids.

 • Topics that Charlie is available to teach on

 • Endorsements and feedback from pastors and other Christian leaders

 • Some churches & conferences Charlie has taught at

 • Feedback from people who have attended Charlie’s teachings (or watched DVDs)